learosema/lea-codes-old/src/code-of-conduct.md

 - Focusing on what is best for the community
 - Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:
+### Examples of unacceptable behavior by participants include

 - Deliberate use of rejected pronouns and/or dead or rejected names
 - The use of sexualized language or imagery and unwelcome sexual attention or